jpulse-net/jpulse-framework/docs/dev/work-items.md

 - W-0: markdown docs: a way to define the sequence of docs
 - W-0: handlebars: enhance `{{#if}}` and `{{#unless}}` with and, or, gt, gte, lt, lte, eq, ne
 - W-0: deployment: docker strategy
-- W-0: auth controller: authentication with OAuth2
+- W-0: auth controller: authentication with OAuth2 (see W-109 for flow design)
-- W-0: auth controller: authentication with LDAP
+- W-0: auth controller: authentication with LDAP (see W-109 for flow design)
-- W-0: auth controller: MFA (multi-factor authentication)
+- W-0: auth controller: email verification plugin (see W-109 for flow design)

 ### Chat instructions